FayCarsons/Kiggyshop/README.md

 # Printshop
-Elm frontend, Rust backend via Actix with Diesel+Sqlite DB
+Elm frontend, Rust backend via Actix with Sqlite DB managed with Diesel ORM/query builder

-Running requires all ofthe above + Clojure's 'Babashka' runtime for dev scripts
+Running requires all ofthe above + Clojure's 'Babashka' runtime if you want to run dev scripts.

-WIP - rough around the edges.
-Will add full instructions to build + run
+Aiming for a release in Q1 2024.